onc-healthit/api-resource-guide/docs/g10-criterion.md

 ## Tools for testing and certification

 - **Inferno Program Edition / (g)(10) Test Kit**
     The Inferno Program Edition is used for (g)(10) API testing for the ONC Health IT Certification Program.
-The Inferno Program Edition is a streamlined testing tool for services seeking to meet the requirements of the Standardized API for Patient and Population Services criterion finalized at § 170.315(g)(10).
+The Inferno Program Edition is a streamlined testing tool for services seeking to meet the requirements of the Standardized API for patient and population services criterion finalized at § 170.315(g)(10).
 It is based on the requirements in the ONC Cures Act Final Rule and <a target = "_blank" href = "https://www.healthit.gov/test-method/standardized-api-patient-and-population-services#test_procedure">associated test procedure for § 170.315(g)(10)</a>.
 This tool is used for testing and certification to the § 170.315(g)(10) certification criterion for the ONC Health IT Certification Program.

 ## Information and Clarifications